Agent15/Gambit_PWR_PACK/README.md

 **- Kat Chess Pieces**: Re-skins the chess pieces into cats. :3

 **- Slimer Hikarul**: Re-skins Hikarul the Banished into Slimer from Ghostbusters.

+**- Dracula Botezzaro**: Re-skins Botezzaro into Count Dracula from the Castlevania series